norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 We should expect a graduation in the standards and consumer tolerances for applications leveraging AI, a judgement based on performance instead of potential.
 In short, AI products need to start behaving like _products_, and not school science fair projects.

 ## Correcting the Course
 Maybe you are an Executive growing impatient with the lack of investment return on your Machine Learning initiatives.
 Maybe you are an AI Founder watching your runway burn down like the wick of a cartoon bomb, as your users fail to convert (or worse yet, churn).
 Maybe you are an AI or ML Engineer anxious to secure your place before the GenAI music stops.
-Whoever you are, the playbook for delivering successful GenAI products is not all that diffe
+Whoever you are, the playbook for delivering successful GenAI products is

 ### Where the Hell is Product?
 If I have to choose only element of the Gen AI craze to facepalm over, this is it.